 Read more about this smart new feature to help keep your students safe.

 Relay’s Flagged Terms feature is a core element of pinpointing suspicious student behavior.
 IT can set custom Flagged Terms and phrases with corresponding danger levels, and receive immediate, daily, and weekly email alerts.

 Robert Williams, director of technology at Nye School District, recently began leveraging Relay for his district.
 “Within the first week, [Relay] identified two students in one of the schools that were researching a suicide hotline,” he said.
 (You can read more about Robert’s experiences with Relay in this case study.)

 With Relay, schools can set Flagged Terms based on user input, not just page scanning.
 This adds helpful context to any Flagged Term alerts, helping IT more easily assess students in immediate danger.

 Speaking of reporting, we recently updated Relay’s User Overview report to help surface key data on student device activity, including flagged content; top sites, searches, and content categories; and more.

 During class time, teachers are engaging directly with their students, but they also need to know what students are doing on their devices.

-With Classroom, we liberate teachers from their desks and the time-consuming nature of monitoring student screens, revealing key insights on student browsing activity via automated alerts.
+With Classroom Management, we liberate teachers from their desks and the time-consuming nature of monitoring student screens, revealing key insights on student browsing activity via automated alerts.
 Who’s on task, who’s distracted, and who needs help?
 With Classroom, teachers will know all the answers.